marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 values in descending packet number order.
 ACK Ranges can be repeated.
 The number of ranges is determined by the ACK Range Count field; one of each value is present for each value in the ACK Range Count field.

-All packets within one ACK range were received with the same ECN marking.
-If a range of packets with contiguous packet numbers, but different ECN markings is received, this MUST be reported using multiple ACK ranges.

 ACK Ranges are structured as shown in {{ack-range-format}}.